 With that in mind, I wasn’t really expecting too much from the micellar cleanser but to my surprise, it took it all off and it did so really quickly.
-It’s also so gentle that there is literally no irritation to the eyes whatsoever and that’s coming from someone who’s eyes would be a little on the sensitive side.
+It’s also so gentle that there is literally no irritation to the eyes whatsoever and that’s coming from someone whose eyes would be a little on the sensitive side.
 To be honest, it beat my regular eye makeup remover hands down although I do have to mention that it was eyeliner and mascara of the non-waterproof variety.
 If you’re more of a waterproof eye makeup fan then Garnier have a waterproof version that is said to be very effective at removing even this type of makeup.

 The Clear Up Effect

 There was one other very noticeable effect that I experienced with these cleansers and that was how they cleared up a very unexpected breakout of acne.
-I don’t usually suffer from acne but for some unusual and unexplained reason, my skin decided to have a full on rebellion and I had the mother of all acne breakouts that only a hormonal teenager could relate to.
+I don’t usually suffer from acne but for some unusual and unexplained reason, my skin decided to have a full-on rebellion and I had the mother of all acne breakouts that only a hormonal teenager could relate to.
 My skin went from being slightly dry to being oilier than a mackerel which left my forehead, cheeks and chin combating a complete acne invasion.